 Day 2: Fly to Leticia and sleep in a tree house.

-Day 3: Explore the jungle, visit a Maloka, and sleep in another house.
+Day 3: Explore the jungle, visit a Maloka, take a canopy zip line tour, and sleep in La Arensoa bungalows.

 Day 4: Stamp passports for Brazil, visit Leticia and sleep at La Arenosa.